synestize/synestizer/docs/HOWTO.md

 Your browser might additionally complain about the nonsense SSL certificate that you have just accepted.
 [Here is how to fix that](http://stackoverflow.com/a/15076602).

-## "Online" operation

-The full version of synestizer has an included [Django](https://www.djangoproject.com/) application to manage settings and user data.
-It doesn't do much at the moment, but you are welcome to change that.
-To use the Django app, the usual additional installation instructions for Django apply- and as a bonus [Django has a built-in testing web server that you can use ](https://docs.djangoproject.com/en/1.8/intro/tutorial01/#the-development-server)

-TODO: installation instructions.

 ## Participating